paulilioaica/Differential-Transformer/README.md

 2. **Encoder-Decoder Structure**: Maintains the original encoder and decoder stacks with differential attention integrated, improving both context understanding and generation.

 3. **Noise Reduction**: The subtraction mechanism reduces noise and enhances clarity in decision-making processes, improving performance in tasks like language modeling and retrieval.

-This approach leads to more efficient learning and accurate predictions in transformer-based models, particularly for large-scale applications.

 For further details on the architecture, refer to the paper: [Differential Transformer](https://arxiv.org/pdf/2410.05258).